Skip to Content

 To get that picture-perfect shot, head across the street to the Placa de Gaudi park.
 From here, you can snap a photo of the entire facade of the Sagrada Familia in all its glory – the park was actually built specifically as a place to view and admire the church!
 The park also has a beautiful landscaped garden and pond which also adds a lovely touch to your photos, making this one of the best Barcelona photo spots.

-It is very popular with both tourists and locals, so you should definitely expect a crowd. there were also a bunch of tour buses that were parked here.
-As with many other places on this most Instagrammable places in Barcelona list, early morning is the best time to come here.
+It is very popular with both tourists and locals, so you should definitely expect a crowd.
+There were also a bunch of tour buses that were parked here.
+Early morning is the best time to come here.

 However, by the time I came here it was almost noon and it was swarming with people.
 I still was able to find a pocket of empty space within the crowd fairly easily and had no trouble getting my shot!